ptous/ptp-tools/README.md

 * An optional message reminding you what virtual environment (if any) you have active when you start a a REPL (plain `python` or `ptpython`).

+To work in this way, ptpython is installed as a stand-alone library directory and made accessible by adding its location to the PYTHONPATH environment variable.

 ### Installing these Tools

-To work with these tools, ptpython is installed as a stand-alone library directory and made accessible by adding its location to the PYTHONPATH environment variable.
+Grab the latest `install_ptp_tools.bin` file from the [github release page](https://github.com/ptous/ptp-tools/releases).
+Alternatively, you can clone the repo and create the installer yourself using the `build_sfx.sh` script.

-Run the bundled `install_ptp_tools.bin` script.
-It will ask you where you would like to install the `ptpython` libraries.
+Run `install_ptp_tools.bin` script.
+It will ask you where you want to install the `ptpython` libraries.
 The default location is `~/opt/ptpython/site-lib`.
 It doesn't matter where it's installed, as long as you have write access to that location.

 The installer will also prompt you for the location of script files needed to launch ptpython.
 The default location is `~/bin/ptpython`.